bitcoindevkit/bitcoindevkit.org/docs/_blog/bdk_rn_making_of.md

 }
 ```

 We need one more file to complete our basic native framework.
-A new kotlin file, `BdkRnPackage.kt` is required to package all our native code into a new android module.
+A new Kotlin file, `BdkRnPackage.kt` is required to package all our native code into a new android module.
 This can be done by adding the following code:

 ```kotlin
 // File: BdkRnPackage.kt